-Developer Rick Dover and his partner, Charles Carlyle of Boston Development, shared their tentative plans for the redevelopment of Knoxville's former State Supreme Court building with city council members Thursday afternoon opposite the Knoxville Convention Center.
-Deputy Mayor Bill Lyons spoke to the council's special work session about the project last Thursday.
+Developer Rick Dover and his partner, Charles Carlyle of Boston Development, shared their tentative plans for the redevelopment of Knoxville's former State Supreme Court building with city council members Thursday afternoon.

-Empty for years the complex takes up a block of downtown between Henley, Cumberland, Locust and Church Streets,
+Empty for years the complex takes up a block of downtown between Henley.
+Cumberland.
+Locust and Church Streets.